-The October 2025 government shutdown delayed key economic data releases but failed to derail financial markets.
-By October 10, U.S. equity benchmarks had reached fresh all-time highs, gold broke through $4,000 per ounce for the first time in history, and bond funds posted their strongest year-to-date returns in over a decade.
+The October 2025 government shutdown delayed key economic data releases but did not stop markets from reaching record highs despite government disruption.
+By October 10, financial markets hit fresh all time highs amid, with U.S. equity benchmarks reaching record highs despite the shutdown.
+Gold broke through $4,000 per ounce for the first time in history, and bond funds posted their strongest year-to-date returns in over a decade.

 Market Performance Amid Government Disruption